bjaitrong22/Factory.Solution/README.md

 • Open the project using your chosen text editor.

-• Restore,build,and run the project:
+• Restore, build, and run the project:

-     * Navigate to the subdirectroy Factory.Solution/Factory using your command line.
+Navigate to the subdirectroy Factory.Solution/Factory using your command line.

-     * First, restore the dependencies that are listed in Factory.csproj by running the following command:
+Now, restore the dependencies that are listed in Factory.csproj by running the following command:

         dotnet restore

-     * Afterwards,run the command:
+Afterwards, run the command:

          dotnet build.

-     * Finally, run the command below:
+Finally, run the command below:

         dotnet run

 You can also run "dotnet watch run" if you would like the system to update the web pages as you experiment with the code.

-## NOTE.
-Database migrations using EF Core migrations
+## ***NOTE: Database migrations using EF Core migrations

 ### Required Tools

 If you decide to make any changes to the model files under the Models directory, your database will need to be updated.

-You will dotnet -ef tool.If you don't already have it on your system, you can install it globally on your system by running the following command:
+You will need the dotnet -ef tool.
+If you don't already have it on your system, you can install it globally on your system by running the following command:

     dotnet tool install --global dotnet-ef --version 6.0.0

-Microsoft.EntityFrameworkCore.Design is also needed to be able to use the dotnet-ef tool, and it should have been downloaded along with the other dependencies when you completed step #7.
+Microsoft.EntityFrameworkCore.Design package is also needed to be able to use the dotnet-ef tool, and it should have been downloaded along with the other dependencies when you completed step #7.

 You can also run the following command to add if if the package was not added:

     dotnet add package Microsoft.EntityFrameworkCore.Design -v 6.0.0

 ### Creating a Migration and Updating your data base

-After you made the change(s) to your model(s) under your Models directory, run the following commands in your production directory (in our case, Factory.Solution/Factory):
+After making any change(s) to your model(s) under your Models directory, run the following commands in your production directory (in our case, Factory.Solution/Factory):

     dotnet ef migrations add [MigrationName]

-* The migration name is in upper camel case and start with a verb to describe the change that the migration will make to the database such as AddEngineerPriority.
+The migration name is in upper camel case and start with a verb to describe the change that the migration will make to the database such as AddEngineerPriority.
 The brackets should be left out.

-After you have verified that the migration looks correct and made any necessary changes,run the following command to update your database:
+After you have verified that the migration looks correct and have made any necessary changes, run the following command to update your database:

     dotnet ef database update

 ## Known Bugs

-  * No know bugs
+  * No known bugs

 # License

  * Portfolio is licensed under the terms of GNU AFFERO GENERAL PUBLIC LICENS Version 3, 19 November 2007 ( change if you are using a different license)